wp-plugins/multisite-clone-duplicator/readme.txt

 = How does it work ? =
 * It creates a new user if the email was not an existing email
 * It creates a new blog with appropriate title and admin user
-* It copy all tables from cloned site, but keep some options (like title, domain, etc) of the new blog
+* It copies all tables from cloned site, but keep some options (like title, domain, etc) of the new blog
 * It searches and replaces old site's URL and DOMAINS with the new ones
 * It copies upload directory from the old site to the upload directory of the new one (if option is checked)
-* It import users and roles from the old site to the new one (if option is checked)
+* It imports users and roles from the old site to the new one (if option is checked)

 = Does it support subdirectory AND subdomain installations ? = Yes, it supports both !

 = Can I clone the primary site ? =
-Yes you can, but you want to be carrefully : WordPress saves network tables and primary blog tables with the same prefix, and some of their data are mixed.
+Yes you can, but you want to be careful : WordPress saves network tables and primary blog tables with the same prefix, and some of their data are mixed.
 It forces us to restrict primary blog cloning to copy only the default wp tables.
-If you want to change this (for example, include your plugin tables in the clonage), use mucd_default_primary_tables_to_copy filter.
+If you want to change this (for example, include your plugin tables in the cloning), use mucd_default_primary_tables_to_copy filter.
 In the future, you want probably not to copy again and again the primary blog : use a "template" blog dedicated to clonage instead.

 = Does it clone plugins settings ? =
 Yes it does !